r0mrsom/odin-ruby-caesar-cipher/README.md

-# odin-ruby-caesar-cipher
+# Ruby Exercises
-This is my take on "The Odin Project" - Project: Caesar Cipher under Ruby Course
+These exercises were taken from [The Odin Project: Ruby](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) course